 Safe sleep for your baby

-Put your baby to sleep on his back on a flat, firm surface, like a crib or bassinet.
+Put your baby to sleep on his back on a flat, firm surface, like in a crib or bassinet.
 Do this every time your baby sleeps, including naps.

 Put your baby to sleep in his own crib or bassinet.
 It’s good to share a room with your baby, but don’t share a bed.

 How much sleep does your baby need?

 Newborns sleep about 16 hours a day, usually in 3- to 4-hour periods.
 Your baby needs to eat every few hours, which is why she doesn’t sleep for longer periods of time.
 Your baby may get cranky or overtired if she doesn’t get enough sleep.